If you think it might be time to get started with email marketing, jump in.

 Once you have these essential design elements all setup, make a copy of your email and save a version as your master template.
 With this reusable template, you don’t have to start from scratch and add in your branding every time.

 This tends to be one of the scariest steps for business owners.
-I get it — writer’s block happens to the best of us.
+I get it — writer’s block happens to the best of us, and figuring out how to create email content that gets results takes time and practice.

-What usually snaps me out of it is pretending I’m having a face-to-face conversation with someone and writing down exactly what I’d like to say to them.
+What usually snaps me out of writers’ block is pretending I’m having a face-to-face conversation with someone and writing down exactly what I’d like to say to them.

 It also helps to follow a repeatable process and break your message down into three important sections: